cloud-ca/api-docs/source/includes/_getting_started.md

 `message` | A human readable explanation of the error code `context` | Additional information

-The returned HTTP Status will be one of the following codes:
+The HTTP status codes of error responses :

 Status code | Reason
 ----------- | -------